University of Oregon: Golden age

 UO experienced state disinvestment in the 1980s during the tenure of president Paul Olum.
 Further state disinvestment occurred during the 1990s and during the Great Recession.
 Many programs have been scaled back or eliminated.

+In June 2025, the American English Institute was closed.
+Based in Agate Hall, this unit of the arts and sciences college had been providing three different ESL (English as a Second Language) courses since 1978: the Intensive English Program (IEP), Academic English for International Students (AEIS), and Distance Education.

 Recent history

 In recent years UO's administration and Board of Trustees have approved hundreds of millions of dollars in construction projects.
 These facilities include Matthew Knight Arena, the Ford Alumni Center, the EMU renovation (student union building), and dormitories.
 This has occurred in tandem with state budget reductions, tuition increases, and increases in out-of-state enrollment.

 In 2016, the university removed the name of Frederic Stanley Dunn, head of the Classics department in the 1920s and 30s, from the dormitory Dunn Hall, because of his leading role in the Ku Klux Klan.